Keno/julia-wasm/README.md

 This repo contains various experiments for setting up julia on wasm.
 It's intended for collaboration and issue tracking before things are working sufficiently to switch to the appropriate upstream repo:
-There's two scripts in this repo:
+There's three scripts in this repo:
- - `build_julia_wasm.sh` which will setup all the directories and build two copies of julia (one natively for cross compiling the system image, one for wasm)
+  - `configure_julia_wasm.sh` which will setup all the directories
+  - `build_julia_wasm.sh` which will build two copies of julia (one natively for cross compiling the system image, one for wasm)
   - `rebuild_js.sh` which will rebuild just the wasm parts and dump it into the website/ directory which is a hacked up copy of https://github.com/vtjnash/JuliaWebRepl.jl

 # Try it out